This post is a free, self-guided tour of Edinburgh, along with a map and route, put together by local tour guides for Free Tours by Foot.

 Below is the abridged version.
 You can get the full version with directions by downloading this map, PDF version, or downloading our audio tour (see below).

-Click the map to enlarge or to download it to your smartphone.
+Click the map to enlarge it or to download it to your smartphone.

 GPS-Enabled Audio Tour